 Cheap Split System Air Conditioners

 We’ve come to the business-end of town now.
 Split systems are regarded as the bee’s knees when it comes to cooling, and are probably one of the more popular air conditioner types.
-Overall, expect split system air conditioners to be the most efficient at cooling your room – that is to say, they’ll cool down faster.
+Overall, expect split system air conditioners to be the most efficient at cooling your room – that is to say, they’ll cool down faster and feature automatic cooling so to limit capacity when the room is already cool or when people leave it.
 You can expect split system units to have more bells and whistles, and to operate at near-silent levels.
 Though, what can you expect from the bargain end of the catalogue?
 Here are some cheap split system air conditioners.

 - Estimated daily running cost: $2.18